How to track sleep on a smartwatch or fitness tracker

 - Avoid cigarettes before bed, too.
 Smoking might help you relax, but nicotine is a stimulant that raises your alertness.

 - Understand your rhythm.
 There are biological and evolutionary reasons why some of us are owls and some are larks.
 If you're an owl forced into an early-to-bed routine for work reasons, don't add to your woes by beating yourself up if you can't fall asleep instantly.
 Try getting sunlight first thing - eating your breakfast near a window, for example - to reset your body's circadian clock.

 - Make sure you're comfortable.
 Keep your bedroom dark and cool (16-18°C).
-Use our mattress reviews to buy a comfortable mattress, and review pillows regularly, replacing any that have gone lumpy.
+Use our to buy a comfortable mattress, and review pillows regularly, replacing any that have gone lumpy.